The Best Local Farm Tour in Every State

 If you happen to be driving through Maryland this July, add McKee-Beshers to your itinerary… and make sure you bring your camera.
 While it’s technically a wildlife management area (the blooms are planted to attract birds and deer for hunting), the fields of stunning sunflowers make for the most beautiful photo op.
 Pack a picnic and traipse through the 6-foot-tall sunflowers to find a spot to spread your blanket and bask in the summer sun.

 A.D.
 Makepeace Company, Wareham

 Trade the apple orchards and pumpkin patches this fall for a cranberry bog.
-At the world’s largest grower of the Thanksgiving “super” berries (they supply Ocean Spray), a farmer will guide you through the growing and harvesting process on a 90-minute tour.
+At the world’s largest grower of the Thanksgiving “super” berries (they supply Ocean Spray), a farmer guides visitors through the growing and harvesting process on 90-minute farm tours.
 The best time to visit is during peak cranberry season which runs from September to October.
 A stop at the country store to stock up on cranberry treats and fresh-baked pastries is a must.

 Domino’s Farms, Ann Arbor

 If you’re looking for a place where kids of all ages will have fun—and learn a thing or two while doing it—look no further than the Petting Farm at Domino’s.
 For just $2, you can buy a big bag of feed to dole out to sheep, goats, chickens, pigs, ponies and even a few llamas.
 During the summer, take advantage of First Fridays—on the first Friday of every month, the farm is open in the evening with activities, food trucks and more.